Copyright update - changes for 2018

 - Existing agreements with Copyright Australia and Screenrights mean that staff should copy and communicate no more than would have been permitted under the old Part VB and Part VA statutory licences.

-- A new required warning notice replaces the old Part VA and Part VB notices.
+- A new required warning notice replaced the old Part VA and Part VB notices.
 Copies of material made available under the new section of the Act (S113P) must include the new notice.
 You do not need to replace the notice on existing material copied and communicated under the old Part VA or VB.

 Changes to provisions for Disability Services